CBussom/TeleTag/Weekly Reports/Weekly Report(10-25).md

 + ## Greg Salisbury
     + **Goals of last week:**
-      + Learn enough about SQLite in Android Studio to write code for SQLite tables
+      + Have SQLite tutorial implementation complete
-      + Make Teletag Leaderboard table
+      +
     + **Progress and Issues:**
-      + Watched tutorial
+      + Completed database code portion of tutorial
-      + Need to start implementation of SQLite
-      + Helped Love dissect and get better understanding of BluetoothChat code
+      + Could be enough code to develop the leaderboard and other tables
+      + Will look into ui portion of tutorial to confirm implementation is working on my phone
-      + Used my phone for some testing of Love's modification of BluetoothChat code to scan for devices
+      + Used my phone for testing Bluetooth code with Love
+      + Have not learned enough about SQLite to have any issues, but code seems very straightforward
     + **Next Week's Goals:**
-      + Have SQLite tutorial implementation complete
+      + Have SQLite tutorial code working on my phone
       + Start plan for Teletag SQLite implementation

 + ## Love-Divine Onwulata